Bikram-Twana/Image-Processing/README.md

 # Image-Processing
-Image processing subject of 5th semester
+From "Image processing" subject of 5th semester